Gamma120/minimal-web-scraper/docs/source/tutorials/minimal_web_scraper.rst

             return []

-In our case, the parser parse the data from https://books.toscrape.com/, so it is our ``scope_url``.
+In our case, the parser parses the data from https://books.toscrape.com/, so it is our ``scope_url``.

 .. code-block:: python
     :emphasize-lines: 4